 Iced Earl Grey Tea Latte

-A refreshing and creamy iced tea latte made with Earl Grey and a layer of fluffy cream froth that can easily be made at home.
+A refreshing and creamy iced tea latte made with Earl Grey tea and a layer of fluffy whipped cream that can easily be made at home.

 - Topped with a delicious sweet and salty cream froth that elevates your tea latte.